testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/overview.md

 &emsp;&emsp;&emsp;&emsp;5.
 Enable/Disable Headless Test depending on if you want to run the test ‘headless’.
 [Learn more](https://testsigma.com/docs/test-management/test-plans/headless-testing/)

-&emsp;&emsp;**c.
+&emsp;&emsp;**d.
 Desired Capabilities(Optional):**  Desired Capabilities are a set of properties used for customizing the Test Environment.
 The customization includes adding Browser Extensions to Automation Session, setting Geographical location for the test machine, bypassing Browser Alerts e.t.c.

 Desired Capabilities are added while selecting the Test Environment in Testsigma.
 [Learn more about desired capabilities](https://testsigma.com/docs/desired-capabilities/overview/).

-&emsp;&emsp;**d.
+&emsp;&emsp;**e.
 Selected Test Suites:**  Select the Test Suites containing the Test Cases you want to be executed on the configurations selected above.

 6. Once you have filled in the required fields, click on the “Next” button.
 The “Test Plan Settings” tab would open, which would look like below: